Yadro/js-core-debugger/README.md

 ### About
-This is a tool to preview JavaScript values inline without running debugging
+This is a tool to preview JavaScript values inline without running debugging.
+Inspired by [demo](https://www.youtube.com/watch?v=a-OyoVcbwWE) from Bret Victor.

 ### Screenshot
 ![screenshot](./assets/screenshot.png)